 A PPA option (Power Purchase Agreement) allows you to use energy at a lower cost than your current rate.
 That’s the point, right?!
 However, there are additional benefits as well.
 As with any solar product, you will be insulated from energy rate hikes locked into a lower monthly rate.
 Any increase in your administration fees over time would be predefined in your lease agreement.

 Has your community started a solar garden?
 Have you wanted to start a solar garden in your area?
 Leave us a comment and tell us about it!

 Are you ready?
 To find out how you can go solar and become less energy independent, request a free quote from us at SAVKAT Solar.
 Still have more questions?
-Check out our Solar 101 page or our FAQ page.
-Giving us a call at 800-860-6932 and get your personalized solar quote today.
+Give us a call at 800-860-6932 and get your personalized solar quote today.